vessellook/terraform-provider-rustack/docs/index.md

 ---
-page_title: "Rustack Provider"
+page_title: "BCC provider"
 ---
-# rustack Provider
+# BCC provider

-The Rustack provider is used to interact with the Rustack cloud.
+The BCC provider is used to interact with the Basis cloud.
 The provider needs to be configured with the proper credentials before it can be used.

 Use the navigation to the left to read about the available resources.